 5.4 How can I make stir fry sauce healthier?

-To create a healthier stir fry sauce, consider reducing the amount of sodium by using low-sodium soy sauce or substituting some of the sauce with vegetable broth.
-You can also cut back on sugar by using honey or a sugar substitute.
+Use low-sodium soy sauce or replace some with vegetable broth.
+You can cut back on sugar by using honey or a sugar substitute.

 5.5 How do I make stir fry sauce without soy sauce?